rclasen/qmk_firmware/readme.md

 * [orthodox](/keyboards/orthodox/keymaps/rclasen/) - Got it to test the
   Thumb cluster.
 Upper thumb row is useless and moves the other thumb keys too far down.
-Bottom thumb keys could move closer to M.
+Bottom thumb keys could move closer to M. Pro micro prevents later access to switches/leds/... and creates extra height.

 upcoming:
 * if I can get hold of it: minidox.
 Has similar issues